€16,000 worth of Agritech grass seed stolen in Meath

 ’Unusual’ theft

-Furthermore, Agritech is offering a €5,000 reward for information leading to the recovery of this seed, deemed a very unusual theft.
+Furthermore, Agritech is offering a €5,000 reward for information leading to the recovery of this seed.

-O'Slatarra told the Irish Farmers Journal on Monday evening that there was three or four mixtures of species within the amount stolen.
+O’Slatarra told the Irish Farmers Journal that there were three or four mixtures of species within the amount stolen.

-"It's a most unusual one, never in 40 years have we seen anything like this.
+“It’s a most unusual one, never in 40 years have we seen anything like this,” he said.

-"It's only our own sales reps who sell it; we don't sell to merchants, so you'd imagine they'd have to flog it," he said.

-O'Slatarra also said that whoever stole the grass seed had to handball 200 bags over a four-foot wall - "that's not an easy thing to do," he added.
+O’Slatarra also said that whoever stole the grass seed had to handball the 200 bags over a four-foot wall.
+“That’s not an easy thing to do,” he added.

-Gardai have launched an investigation and the matter is being handled by Trim Garda Station.
+Gardaí have confirmed that an investigation has been launched and that the matter is being handled by Trim Garda Station.

 Anyone with any information is asked to contact the station on 046-948 1540.